 Consider this when trying to visualise continuous data over time.
 It is usually set against a common scale to show trends in data over a particular period.
 You can add a goal line or trend line to compare the actual performance against a set benchmark for the period.

-If you enjoyed this post on how to pick the right type of data visualisation then why not check out our guide on hidden vulnerabilities on your IIS servers or reasons why you should consider not hosting your own ELK Stack.
+If you enjoyed this post on how to pick the right type of data visualisation then why not check out our guide on hidden vulnerabilities on your IIS servers or everything you need to know about DevOps.